1. Home

 In order to participate in MTA's SBFP, a firm must meet all of the following criteria:

-2. Provide at least two references for commercial work – valued at no less than $500,000 in every trade for which it wishes to be qualified.
+• Provide at least two references for commercial work—valued at no less than $500,000 in every trade for which it wishes to be qualified.

-5. Have an annual earnings cap of $5 million/year averaged over the last 3 years.
+• Have annual earnings not greater than $5 million per year averaged over the last 3 years.

 How firms get work